SmintOverflow/keygen/README.md

 # keygen
-An NPM Module For Generating RSA Public-Private Keypairs Made By Smint
+An NPM Module For Generating RSA Public-Private Keypairs